 In 2018, fossil fuels, coal, petroleum, natural gas, and other gases provided 64% of U.S. electricity.
 Nineteen percent was generated from nuclear energy, and about 17% was from renewable energy sources.
 These figures are the same as in 2015.
 In 2018, according to a Solar Foundation report the solar industry employed 242,000 solar workers.

 Increase in Solar Workforce

 The 2017 U.S. Energy and Employment Report (USEER) workers in the Traditional Energy and Energy Efficiency sectors are around 6.4 million Americans.
 In 2016, the jobs saw nearly a 5% increase of 300,000 new jobs.
 This industry accounted for 14% of new jobs created in the U.S. in 2016.
 55% of energy workers are employed in these industries while around 374,000 work full or part time in the solar industry.
 About 260,000 of those employees work full time in the solar sector.
 In 2016, the number of solar workers increased 25%.

 Funding for Research and Innovations

 The U.S. Department of Energy (DOE) has been the main funding agency since 1977.
 Funding of more than 150 million dollars were proposed in 2006 for solar energy alone.
-In 2009, around 30 billion dollars were given to all renewable sources and smart grid development.
-Research into solar power received $310 million in 2013, and grew to $65 million in 2016.
-The aim has been to develop technology to improve the efficiency of solar panels, develop new solar power collectors and storage capacity and slash costs of electricity generation to make it more affordable for all.
+In 2013, research into solar power received $310 million with an additional $65 million in 2016.
+The aim has been to develop technology to improve the efficiency of solar panels, develop new solar power collectors and storage capacity and slash costs of electricity generation to make it more affordable for all through the SunShot Initiative.
 There has been rapid progress, such as:

 A Sunny Future